How to Schedule Planned Withdrawals from a Bond (Onshore or Offshore Life Fund)

 Tip, Applying Tax Optimization Strategy to Withdrawals: Apply Tax Optimisation Strategy is a special setting for bonds that attempts to calculate the most tax efficient strategy for obtaining funds from a segmented life fund.
 Read more >

 8. Before You Finish - Two important settings that relate to tax free withdrawals are found Advanced Settings.

 Entries for the bond’s Current Value, Year Purchased , Purchase Value (i.e. the current cost basis), will all come into play in determining how much can be taken tax free, especially in the first few years of withdrawals.
 There are also two important and easily overlooked settings that can impact the tax calculation on withdrawals from bonds.
 Both are found under Advanced Settings.

-Advanced Settings > Previous Withdrawals: Enter the totals of any previous taxed withdrawals and withdrawals from principal.
+Advanced Settings > Previous Withdrawals: Enter the remaining principal/cost basis.